Mariam Baouardy: France and Carmel

 In May 1863, a generous patron made it possible for Baouardy to move to Marseille, France, where she became the cook for an Arab family.
 While there, she felt called to enter a religious order.
 Rejected by the first groups to which she sought admission, in May 1865, she was accepted as a postulant by the Congregation of the Sisters of St. Joseph of the Apparition, who had communities in the Holy Land and already had several Palestinian candidates.
 It was at this point that she received the stigmata of Christ.

 During the last month of this period of candidacy, the Mistress of novices, Mother Honorine, who had drawn Baouardy's life story from her, was replaced by Mother Veronica of the Passion.
 After two years as a postulant, Baouardy was up for a vote by the community regarding her admission to the congregation.
 To her dismay, she was rejected by the sisters charged with making the decision.

 At that point, Mother Veronica had just received permission to transfer to the Discalced Carmelite monastery at Pau to prepare for her forming a new congregation of Religious Sisters serving in India, the Sisters of the Apostolic Carmel.
 She invited Baouardy to go with her, writing to that community's prioress and recommending that they accept the young Arab woman.
 The prioress took Mother Veronica's advice.
 In June 1867, both women went to Pau, where they received the Carmelite religious habit.
-Baourdy was given the religious name of Mary of Jesus Crucified.
+Baourdy was given the religious name Mary of Jesus Crucified.

 In 1870, Baouardy went with the first group of Carmelite Apostolic Sisters to Mangalore, India.
 She served there for two years before returning to Pau.
-There she made her profession of solemn vows as a member of the Order in November 1871.
+There she made her profession of solemn vows in November 1871.
 In September 1875, she helped to found a new monastery in Bethlehem, the first of the Order in that region, where she lived until her death.
 During her whole life, she experienced periods of religious ecstasy frequently throughout the day.

 In April 1878, Baouardy played an important role in the identification of the Biblical Emmaus thanks to a private revelation.
 She died on 26 August 1878 in Bethlehem from cancer that had developed in her bones due to the fall she had while working in the monastery, which led to gangrene that spread to her lungs.